KoWit-24: A Richly Annotated Dataset of Wordplay in News Headlines: Experiments

 \section{Experiments}

 For the experiments, we allocated 200 records (100 from each class) for the development set, making sure that all wordplay types were represented.
 Thus, the test set contains 2,500 headlines (1,290 with and 1,310 without wordplay).
+Since the dataset is primarily intended for experiments with modern LLMs in few- or zero-shot mode, we didn't allocate a dedicated training set.
+With 2k+ test items, \textsc{KoWit-24} should ensure low variance in repeated runs.

-We experimented with two tasks~-- 1)~wordplay detection and 2)~wordplay interpretation.
-We employed five LLMs: GPT-4o, Mistral NeMo 12B, YandexGPT4, GigaChat Lite, and GigaChat Max.
-These five are a representative mix of open/closed, medium-sized/large, and Russian-centric/multilingual models.
-Details about the LLMs can be found in Appendix \ref{sec:detail_llm_info}.
+We experimented with five LLMs and two tasks~-- 1)~wordplay detection and 2)~wordplay interpretation.
+The five LLMs are a representative mix of open/closed, medium-sized/large, and Russian-centric/multilingual models.
+Details about the models can be found in Table \ref{tab:additionally-llms-info} in the Appendix.

+When using LLMs, the temperature was set to 0.1 for the GPT-4o, GigaChat Lite, GigaChat Max and YandexGPT4 models, and to 0.3 for the Mistral NeMo model, as per the developers' recommendations.
+For the wordplay detection task, the maximum number of generated tokens was set to 128, and for the wordplay interpretation task -- to 2,048.
+For GPT-4o, we used model version \textit{gpt-4o-2024-08-06}, with knowledge up-to-date as of October 2023.
+The YandexGPT4 model version is specified by its release date, and we used version 23.10.2024.
+The GigaChat Max version 26.10 was accessed through the API.

-For the wordplay detection task, we employed two types of prompts in Russian: 1) a simple prompt asking whether the headline contains wordplay and 2) an extended prompt with definition and two examples for each of eight wordplay types from the development set, see Table~\ref{tab:prompt_examples} in Appendix~\ref{sec:detail_llm_info}.
-In both cases, the LLM input included the headline and the lead.
+For the wordplay detection task, we employed two types of prompts in Russian: 1) a simple prompt asking whether the headline contains wordplay and 2) an extended prompt with definitions and two examples for each of eight wordplay types from the development set, see Table~\ref{tab:prompt_examples} in Appendix.
+When designing prompts, we adhered to the guidelines outlined in the OpenAI documentation under the \textit{Prompt engineering} section.\footnote{https://platform.openai.com/docs/guides/prompt-engineering/six-strategies-for-getting-better-results} In both cases, the LLM input included the headline and the lead.

-For the wordplay interpretation task, we used 1,033 headlines with annotated \textit{anchor references}, which are not present verbatim in the original headline and thus allows for a streamlined evaluation.
+For the wordplay interpretation task, we used 1,033 headlines with annotated \textit{anchor references}, which are not present verbatim in the original headline and thus allow for a streamlined evaluation.
 The instruction and examples of wordplay were included in the prompt, similarly to the extended prompt in the detection task.
 In the automatic evaluation, we labeled the interpretation correct if we could match the lemmatized reference in the system's response (the approach is similar to automatic evaluation of pun explanation by~\citeauthor{xu-etal-2024-good}).